jp12AI/trinityswap/README.md

  ------------------
  # Visit: https://www.trinityswap.com/#/ to start trading on the solana blockchain now.
  ------------------
  # Trinityswap is currently beta software.
 Use with caution!
+Do not use trinityswap's pool feature!!
  ------------------